ppt_read

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool reads content from a PowerPoint file, which is a specific verb-resource pair.
-This effectively distinguishes it from sibling tools like ppt_create (creation) and pdf_read (different format).
+The description clearly states the tool reads slide text content from a .pptx file, which is specific and distinguishes it from other file operations like ppt_create or word_read.
+However, it doesn't explicitly differentiate from similar sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.